-Instructions: Present a comprehensive project overview that encompasses key program components including partnerships, prioritization of vulnerable communities, plan alignment, and integrated financing strategies (see Section 2.4.
-Core Project Components).
+Instructions: Present a comprehensive project overview that encompasses key program components including partnerships, prioritization of vulnerable communities, plan alignment, and integrated financing strategies (refer to Section 2.5.
+Core Project Components of the guidelines for more information).
 Describe the key elements and deliverables of this project.
 Provide an overview of how the project responds to the unique challenges confronted by the community in the context of climate adaptation.
-Explain how the proposed project integrates with existing local or regional adaptation efforts.
+Explain how the proposed project integrates with existing local or regional adaptation efforts and encourages cross-sector collaboration to address multiple climate hazards, risks, and vulnerabilities simultaneously.
 Clearly articulate how the project not only builds on but also complements or fills gaps within ongoing initiatives related to climate adaptation in the region.
 If there are pertinent local or regional adaptation plans or projects, reference those and elaborate on the specific relationships and contributions your project brings to these existing efforts.
 If the project aims to address gaps in local or regional planning, provide a clear description of the identified gap and articulate how the project is designed to bridge it.